How to Install Carpet

 You have a wide range of carpet options.
 Pick yours based on factors like affordability, depth, and ease of installation.

 Berber carpet is a popular type of floor covering because it is available in so many different tones and colors.
 Because the carpet hides dirt and marks, it almost always looks clean.
+If not, it's relatively easy to clean.

 It's more difficult to hide the seams when you fit Berber carpet.
 This is why Berber carpet is available in wider widths (to minimize the number of seams required to fit the carpet).